-- 1. Implied discount rate based on transaction evidence - 2.
+- 1. Implied discount rates of transactions - 2.
 SFNR's Investor Survey of market participants - 3.
-Application of the Capital Asset Pricing Model (CAPM)
+Capital Asset Pricing Model (CAPM) applied to timberland

 In the case of the last two, we begin with the US rate, treating it as our timberland benchmark for a well-established, low-risk, active market.
 For non-US timberland valuations such as the subject, we then add any risk premium to account for propertyspecific risk as well as country-specific risk.